Claim: Teacher imparts a lesson in the value of freedom by having veterans return her students' desks.

 Origins: Often glurge is long on inspiration but short on truth, so it is refreshing to encounter a tale that reports the facts with little (if any)

-The room was indeed devoid of desks, with the missing furniture borne in at the end of the day by a group of veterans.
-Each vet carried a desk and set it down, as the teacher gave her lesson on the cost of things taken for granted and the debt owed to those in the forces.
+As described in the narrative, Martha Cothren's classroom was indeed devoid of desks on that first day of instruction, with the missing furniture borne in at the end of the day by a group of veterans.
+Each vet carried a desk and set it down as the teacher gave her lesson on the cost of things taken for granted and the debt owed to those in the armed forces.*

 I talked to Martha Cothren about that day and also about her military history class.
 This daughter of a World War II POW regularly has veterans

 visit her classroom — it's one of the ways she teaches her course on the history of World

 War II and the Vietnam War.
 Her class didn't yet have a textbook (she was busy writing one), so she used less typical methods of imparting knowledge about those events to her students.
 Part and parcel of what she teaches is an appreciation for members of the armed forces.

 In May 2005, she and her class organized a Vietnam Veterans Recognition Week, including an official "Thank You Ceremony" held in the Joe T. Robinson High School auditorium.
 Veterans from World War II and the Korean War also attended, as did people from all walks of life, to honor those who had served.
 During that week, students videotaped veterans as they recounted their war memories, thus preserving their stories for later generations.

 Cothren and her students have sent numerous care packages to U.S. military personnel serving in Iraq and Afghanistan.
 They also write letters to soldiers in those theaters, sending off 1,200 missives in 2005-2006.